purplefox-learning/starter-sample-springboot/README.txt

-This sample application is the minimum set to get an spring boot application started
+This sample application is the minimum set to get an spring boot application started with the following features
+- web container
+- rest controller

 to compile-test, run "gradle test" to compile-test-build, run "gradle build"